 Keep Going With Food Documentaries on Netflix

-Travel and food go hand in hand.
+Travel and food often go hand in hand.
 But what if you’re more of a foodie than a traveler?
-Now that you know what travel documentaries you should be watching on Netflix why not check out the best documentaries about food.
-The stories covered come from a pastry chef in New York and a Sushi chef in Japan, amongst others.
+Now that you know about the best travel documentaries to watch on Netflix why not check out the best documentaries about food .